ajsultanov/mod-1-project/DOHJO_README.md

 where the score was over 100, and its corresponding code violation and description.

-Installation is easy, simply fork and clone the repository, and run 'ruby bin/run.rb' in your terminal.
+With Ruby, installation is easy.
+Simply fork and clone the repository, and run 'ruby bin/run.rb' in your terminal.
 Make sure to run 'bundle install' beforehand!

 Code contributions by Adam Sultanov and Henry Koehler.